slarmoo/.github/profile/css/debuggingCss/debuggingCss.md

 📖 **Deeper dive reading**: [MDN Debugging CSS](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Debugging_CSS)

 CSS is extremely powerful, but sometimes is can be very frustrating to figure out why your page is not rendering the way that you expect.
-To help you understand why things are rendering the way that are you can use the browser's developer tool to inspect the CSS properties and visualize the HTML layout.
-Using the Google Chrome debugger you can access the developer tools by right click on the HTML page element that you want to debug and select the `inspect` option.
+To help you understand why things are rendering the way they are you can use the browser's developer tool to inspect the CSS properties and visualize the HTML layout.
+Using the Google Chrome debugger you can access the developer tools by right clicking on the HTML page element that you want to debug and selecting the `inspect` option.
 You can experience this by creating a directory that contains the following content, composed of an HTML file (`index.html`) and a CSS file (`index.css`).
 This simple example has one paragraph of text and uses flex to center the text.

 ```html
 <!DOCTYPE html>